wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-This version fixes the SPAN-tag bug, which was related to page titles.
+This version fixes how assets are loaded.